 Meet Diksha Dagar, India's dazzling star on the greens and a true example of where grace and precision meet in the game of golf.
-Despite being young and relatively new to the professional circuit, Diksha Dagar has already made a name for herself with her strong performances and determination.
-Having competed in the Olympics before, she is now getting ready for her second appearance, aiming to impress with her skill and finesse on the golf courses of the Paris Olympics 2024.
+Despite being young and relatively new to the professional circuit, the 23-year-old has already made a name for herself with her strong performances and determination.
+In her second appearance at the Olympics, Dagar is aiming to impress with her skill and finesse on the golf courses of Paris, poised to bring India a medal.
+In Round 1 on August 7, the determined athlete tied for seventh, setting a precedent for glory at the Games.

 Taking Off With Determination